 Succulents, like cactus, are some of the easiest plants to care for and provide a range of texture and form for any gardener’s taste.
 Growing Huernia cactus as houseplants is preferred for most regions of the country, as they are not tolerant of cold weather.

 Choose a well-draining container, preferably one that is unglazed and will allow evaporation of excess moisture.
 Use a good cactus mix or make your own blend of 1 part potting soil and 4 parts gritty material.

 Lighting is of special concern with Huernia cactus care.
 They grow under plants in their native range and can exhibit stress if grown in searing heat and light.
 Try an eastern or western window that is bright most of the day but doesn’t experience the hottest rays of the day.

 Another important part of Huernia cactus care is temperature.
-If you are growing the plant outside, it should be moved indoors if temperatures drop to 50 degrees Fahrenheit (10 C.).
+If you are growing the plant outside, it should be moved indoors if temperatures drop to 50 degrees F. (10 C.).

 Pests are rarely a problem, but occasionally mealybugs can become a concern.
 Repot any purchased plants and spray with a 1:10 dilution of rubbing alcohol and water.

 Additional Info on Caring for Huernia Cactus